-I am a lecturer in Applied Mathematics and a member of our Math Biology Group (I run our weekly Math Bio Seminars).
+I am a senior lecturer in Applied Mathematics and I am the leader of our Math Biology Group.
 My work focusses on using and developing mathematical techniques that can address a variety of biological applications.
 Currently, most of these are inspired by plant science applications (esp. circadian clocks and hormonal signalling), but I have also worked on chemical reaction networks and calcium dynamics.
 Before coming to Liverpool, I held postdoctoral positions in Cambridge and Warwick.
 I completed my doctoral studies at the Warwick Mathematics Institute, funded by the Commonwealth Scholarship.

 - LMS Emmy Noether Fellow 2021 (2021 - 2022)

 - BBSRC Travel Award (Biotechnology and Biological Sciences Research Council (BBSRC), 2015)

 - European Congress in Mathematics Women in Mathematics Awar (European Women in Mathematics, 2012)